2025 FHA Mortgage Insurance Premiums (MIP)

 If you buy your home with a 10% down payment, the MIP can be removed after 11 years.
 With a lower down payment, you could continue paying these premiums until your final mortgage payment.

 However, these insurance premiums can be removed by refinancing your mortgage.
-If you choose a conventional loan and have 20% equity, you won’t have to pay private mortgage insurance.
+If you choose a conventional mortgage and have 20% equity, you won’t have to pay private mortgage insurance.
 But before you refinance, you might need to work on your credit.

 A credit score of at least 620 will be required to refinance.
-Though if you can improve your FICO score to above 740, you could see a lower interest rate and better terms on the loan.
+However, if you can improve your FICO score to above 740, you could see a lower interest rate and better terms on the loan.

 A good way of improving your credit score is to ensure your payment history doesn’t have problems.
 Missed payments have a big negative effect on your credit score, and a lender won’t want to see this either when you apply to refinance your home loan.